-LPS aims to fill the gap between logical and imperative computer languages.
-Its logical nature is reflected by viewing computation as performing actions to make goals of the logical form if antecedent then consequent true.
-Its imperative nature is reflected by using goals to generate commands to make consequents true whenever antecedents become true.
+LPS aims to close the gap between logical and imperative computer languages, by performing actions to generate models to make goals of the logical form if antecedent then consequent true.
+Model generation serves as a global imperative, which generates commands to make consequents true whenever antecedents become true.

-LPS also includes beliefs of the form conclusion if conditions.
-In addition to their purely logical interpretation, beliefs also have an imperative interpretation as procedures, which decompose the problem of determining whether a conclusion is true or of making a conclusion true, to the sub-problem of determining or making the conditions true.
+LPS also includes beliefs of the logical form conclusion if conditions.
+In addition to their logical interpretation, beliefs also have an imperative interpretation as procedures, which make or determine whether a conclusion is true by making or determining whether the conditions are true.

 There is also a much simpler LPS game for teaching logic and computing to children.
 You can download the game from here.